Creating a Digital Future for All

 The modern world is permeated and shaped by digital technologies in all areas of life: communication, learning, playing, creativity, dating, therapy —you name it.

-The programme's core courses include digital literacy, fundamentals of service design, sustainable design, diverse digital culture, accessibility and gamification.
-The programme is strongly project-based: the students carry out realistic research and design projects throughout their studies and connect the theoretical and methodological lessons to these projects.
+The programme's core courses include digital literacy, fundamentals of service design, sustainable design, diverse digital culture, accessibility, and gamification.
+The programme is strongly project-based: the students carry out realistic research and design projects throughout their studies and connect the theoretical and methodological knowledge to these projects.